Magic three-ingredient cauliflower cream sauce is kid-approved and perfect for meal prep! Use in mac and cheese, alfredo, sauces, and more. Vegan.

 This cauliflower sauce is essentially a plant-based swap for Béchamel sauce: it’s very similar in texture to milk or cream-based sauces traditionally thickened with a flour-and-butter roux.

-This thick, creamy cauliflower purée makes a PERFECT substitute for thickened dairy sauces or cream-of-whatever soups in just about everything, from macaroni and cheese to mashed potatoes to green bean casserole.
+This thick, creamy cauliflower purée makes a PERFECT substitute for thickened dairy sauces or cream-of-whatever soups in just about everything, from macaroni and cheese to mashed potatoes to creamed corn.

 Also, a note: While I happen to love this cauli cream all by its lonesome, this sauce alone doesn’t have a particularly strong flavor (it’s definitely a little cauliflower-y, but it’s not like WHOA, CAULIFLOWER.
 You know?).
 This is meant to be a base recipe – which is to say, it’s best when it’s doctored up and added to something else.
 We kept the flavor of this cauliflower cream purposefully mellow so that you can work it into a bunch of different dishes!